A useful meningococcal disease discussion guide for your teen’s 16-year visit.

 What in the world is an “adolescent immunization platform”?

-The “adolescent immunization platform” refers to the vaccines (first-time and catch-up) recommended at the 16-year vaccine visit.
+The “adolescent immunization platform” refers to the vaccines (first-time and catch-up) recommended for adolescents, including at the 16-year old vaccine visit.
 The term “platform” refers to an acknowledgement that vaccines are important at every age, and at every juncture of your life.
 Your healthcare professionals should be checking in with you about your vaccine history (what you’ve received) and to see that you’re up to date on vaccines recommended by the CDC.